UK Mortgages for Expats in Spain

 • UK-Based Income: Earnings derived from employment activities inside the UK.

-• Overseas Earnings: Income earned in Spain &/or other countries, which might also require thorough verification and currency conversion issues.
+• Overseas Earnings: Income earned in Spain and/or other countries, which may require thorough verification and currency conversion.

 Financial Requirements:

-• Deposit: A minimal deposit is normally required, frequently starting from 25% to 40% of the property’s value, depending on the lender and the applicant’s financial profile.
+• Deposit: A minimum deposit is normally required, typically starting from 25% to 40% of the property’s value, depending on the lender and the applicant’s financial profile.

 Key Solutions Mortgages

-• Credit History: The better your credit rating / score the better – but we’re only human!
-However, don’t worry – lenders are available that will lend to clients with non-perfect credit scores and history!
-This is where a specialist mortgage broker such as Expat Mortgages UK can really help as we have access to all the expat lenders, including the specialists, who have much greater lending criteria.
+• Credit History: The better your credit rating/score the better – but lenders are available that will lend to clients with non-perfect credit scores and history.
+This is where a specialist mortgage broker can really help, as we have access to all the expat lenders, including the specialists, who have much greater lending flexibility.

 Mortgage Options for UK Expats in Spain